DavidUdell/sparse_circuit_discovery/README.markdown

    each sublayer down node.
 You'll get this many absolute top-k edges.
 3. `NUM_DOWN_NODES` fixes the number of sublayer nodes that edges will then be plotted _from_.

+Note also that there's a slight discrepency between how the `PROMPT` is used here vs. above.
+Instead of looking at a final _forward_ pass, we're now looking at a final _backward_ pass from the final sequence position.
+So if you want to see how a token was generated, you now _include_ that token as your final token in `PROMPT`.

 Save these values in `central_config.yaml`, then run interpretability: